JXLK-dev/wida-tech-application/README.md

 ## Features

+- Adding invoices
+- Tracking invoices
-- [Adding]
+- Sales performance visualization

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add your commit message'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request

-## License

-[Specify the license for your project]

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [your-email@example.com].
+If you have any questions or suggestions, feel free to reach out to us at [jerrybudiman03@gmail.com].

+## API and Database

+The API for this website was built using the App Router library in React.js.
+App Router is a lightweight routing library that helps in creating routes for single-page applications.

+As for the database, SQL was used to store and manage the data for this website.
+SQL is a widely used relational database management system that provides a structured approach to storing and retrieving data.